etdirksen/Retiring-Employee-Analysis/README.md

 - there is a high number of employees retiring at once (over 17.2% of the total current workforce!),
 - there will be many spots open that need to be filled,
 - there is a low number of employees that are eligible for the mentorship program (3.7% of those getting ready to retire), and
-- there is a relatively low percentage of employees from the Sales and Development departments that are retiring (36.6%).
+- there is a relatively high percentage of employees from the Sales and Development departments that are retiring (36.6%).

 ## Summary